KatanaGraph/katana/_sources/contributing/documentation.rst

       This function is not safe to call concurrently.

+      Args:
-      :param a: The first addend
+          a (float): The first addend
-      :param b: The second addend
+          b (float): The second addend
+      Returns:
-      :return: The sum of a and b
+          int: The sum of a and b
       """
       ...